stintosestudios/forFrame_tools/README.md

 This helps make exporting to gif real easy.
 One problem though is that the gifs are not optimized, so I still need to open them up in gimp to get that done.

+## autogif_node

+This tool that I put together not only helps with generating a gif, It also transmits the gif to a node server system that writes it to the file system.
+In addition it places the gif in a forFrame collection tree (/projects/[projectName]/gif), and if the path is not there it creates it.
+It also makes use of a command line program called gifsicle which is used to instantly create a bunch of different resolutions of the gif, that are also optimized.

+This tool also contains a hacked over version of forFrame 1.5.x that may lead to forFrame 2.x.
+This forFrame hack job introduces a plug-in system that I will want to have with forFrame.

 ## autolinker

 This is my first forframe tool.
 The goal was to automate the process of making a bunch of links to my forFrame gifs.
 It uses the github API to make an up to date list of all GIFs.
 Although I do not use it, autolinker has led to the development of my hexo_markdown, and github tools which I do use.